gor181/courses-intro-to-sql/chapter2.md

 msg3 <- "Not quite... double check the values you computed in the console." test_mc(2, feedback_msgs = c(msg1, msg2, msg3))
 ```

+`@possible_answers`
+- Buyer B because I ultimately get $6,000 instead of $5,000 that Buyer A is offering
+- [Buyer A because the present value of Buyer A's offer is higher]
+- Buyer B because the present value of Buyer B's offer is higher

 ---